 - benefits and pensions

 - free NHS care

-There will also be no changes to your right to rent or right to work.
 There will also not be any changes to how you may need to prove that right.
 This means you are not required to prove your status under the EU Settlement Scheme until 2021.
 You can continue to use the same documents that you use now to prove your rights.

 We know that Cornwall will continue to be a warm and welcoming place to our:

 - European friends

 who have made Cornwall their home.
 But we must also recognise that some people may use EU exit as an excuse for discriminatory behaviour.

 This is about ensuring that the continued rights and status of our European citizens are understood.
 But, we all need to say NO to hate crime if it occurs.
 We must work to encourage the reporting of hate crime, and to ensure that victims and their families are supported.
 It is important that if you experience, see or know about hate crime in your community, you should report it.